 Lynsay’s PhD research explored the fields of affective computing and usable security, and produced a thesis entitled “Enhancing security risk awareness in end-users via affective feedback”.
 The project investigated the use of a browser extension to monitor and automatically detect risky security behaviour.
 On detection of such behaviour, affective feedback was delivered to the end-user.
 The work analysed the impact of the feedback in relation to end-user security awareness.

-Research interests: usable security; human-computer interaction; human factors of cyber security; eye tracking; security awareness; affective feedback; open-source intelligence.
+Research interests: usable security; human-computer interaction; eye tracking; security awareness; affective feedback; open-source intelligence, secure software development.

 Lynsay supervises a variety of projects at both undergraduate (BSc), and postgraduate levels (MSc, PhD).
 If you are interested in any of the aforementioned topics, please get in contact with her.